pivotal-asim-shaikh/tac-fed/README.md

 ## Getting started
 Install all of the tools in the [Requisite tooling](#requisite-tooling) section

-Credentials are parsed from an authentication file (`tac-auth.json`), composed in the dockerconfigjson format.`tac-config.json` is generated on the first execution of this script and will be used for subsequent executions.
+Credentials are parsed from an authentication file (`tac-auth.json`), composed in the dockerconfigjson format. `tac-config.json` is generated on the first execution of this script and will be used for subsequent executions.
 You **must** know the robot credentials that were provided to you as part of your TAC license agreement.

 **NOTES**:
-* A cache directory is persisted to ~/tac-fed.
+* A cache directory is persisted to `~/tac-fed`.
 * Image transfer is generally slow due to serial requests to transfer images.

 ## Requisite tooling